My Quiet Kitchen

 4. Allow the jar to cool for a few minutes before covering it.
 Then let it rest on the counter until it has cooled to room temperature.
 Transfer the jar to the refrigerator.

-Tip: Quick pickles taste best after at least 2 days in the fridge.
+Tip!
+Quick pickles taste best after 2 to 3 days in the fridge.

-Do I have to use sugar in quick pickle brine?
+Do I have to include sugar in pickle brine?

-Technically you don't have to include sugar in the quick pickle brine, but a small amount of added sugar does improve the overall flavor.
+Technically you don't have to use sugar in the quick pickle brine, but a small amount of added sugar does improve the overall flavor.
 It's not enough to make these taste like sweet pickles, so don't worry about that!
-It's just enough to soften and round out the acidity and enhance the flavor.
+It's just enough to soften the acidity and round out the flavors.

 How to Store Pickled Vegetables